Last Updated on

 The track circled and re-doubled on itself to make the ride down last longer, and the twists and turns tended to feel a bit unsafe.
 I perpetually felt that I would derail, and repeated the many assurances of safety from the attendants to myself.

 We had to wander the (sort of boring.
-Sorry for saying.)
-Park City resort for over an hour waiting for the Alpine Slide to sufficiently dry off from a recent rain.
-Once given the ok, we brought our Alpine Coaster ticket receipt to the ticket counter and adjusted it to become a Double Combo Pass.
+Sorry for saying) Park City Mountain Resort for over an hour waiting for the Alpine Slide to sufficiently dry off from a recent rain.
+Once given the ok, we brought our Alpine Coaster ticket receipts to the ticket counter and adjusted it to become a Double Combo Pass.

 This made the additional ride only $8/ person ($17 if you only ride the Slide.)

-You take a chair lift to the top of the Alpine Slide area, which was beautiful and relaxing (though I prefer the slow ascent of the Alpine Coaster).
+You take a chair lift to the top of the Park City Alpine Slide area, which was beautiful, relaxing (though I prefer the slow ascent of the Alpine Coaster), and can be done in groups.

 Once at the top attendants instruct you to pick up a yellow plastic sled to roll to the Alpine Slide entrance.
 The walk is more uncomfortable than expected, since the sled wheels aren’t amazing.